 Why should an academic institution be entitled to compensation?

 The Gordon laboratory’s research was supported in part by the National Science Foundation.
 The Bayh-Dole Act of 1980, a federal law, enables universities to hold patents on federally funded research and to participate in technology transfer activities that help ensure inventions become useful products that benefit society.
 Harvard invests significant resources into research infrastructure and activities, technology development, and the cost of filing and maintaining patents.

-If the suit results in a recovery of revenue from the company's unlicensed use of this technology, the proceeds will be distributed according to Harvard’s IP Policy.
-A significant portion of any net recovery will be distributed among the several inventors—Professor Gordon and the researchers in his lab whose ingenuity, foresight, and labor enabled the computing power so ubiquitous in today’s electronic devices.
-A further share will provide unrestricted funding to Professor Gordon’s laboratory, supporting future groundbreaking advances.
-The remainder will support research initiatives within the Faculty of Arts and Sciences and elsewhere within Harvard, as determined by the President’s Office, in furtherance of the University’s mission of excellence in research and education.
+Any recovery of revenue as a result of patent enforcement would be distributed according to Harvard’s IP Policy.
+A significant portion of any net recovery would be distributed among the several inventors—Professor Gordon and the researchers in his lab whose ingenuity, foresight, and labor enabled the computing power so ubiquitous in today’s electronic devices.
+A further share would provide unrestricted funding to Professor Gordon’s laboratory, supporting future groundbreaking advances.
+The remainder would support research initiatives within the Faculty of Arts and Sciences and elsewhere within Harvard, as determined by the President’s Office, in furtherance of the University’s mission of excellence in research and education.

 If Harvard intends groundbreaking technologies to make an impact in the world, why file suit against companies that are making use of the technology?